5 Tips to Prevent Heatstroke and Heat Exhaustion

 Dress to protect

-Additionally, the American Society of Safety Professionals advises those working outside to place cooling pads in their hardhats or around their necks to keep the head and neck cool.
+The American Society of Safety Professionals also advises those working outside to place cooling pads in their hard hats or around their necks to keep the head and neck cool.
 Dressing to protect is a simple and proactive step that can save your life.

 Always have a buddy

 As another proactive step to prevent heat illness, the National Institute for Occupational Safety and Health recommends setting up a buddy system.
-Long used for a safety procedure, the buddy system makes sure you have someone watching your back while you’re out working in the orchard or simply enjoying a summer day.
+Long used for a safety procedure, the buddy system ensures you have someone watching your back while you’re working in the orchard or enjoying a summer day.
 A buddy can be a family member, a friend, or a fellow employee.

 You and your buddy should check up on one another throughout your time in the heat to make sure you’re both drinking water and taking breaks and to monitor for symptoms of heat exhaustion and heatstroke.
-If you don’t have a buddy nearby, choose someone that you could simply call or text throughout the day to check-in.
+If you don’t have a buddy nearby, choose someone you could call or text throughout the day to check in.

 Take a break

-Throughout the day, be sure to schedule and take frequent rest breaks in cooler, shaded areas.
+Throughout the day, schedule and take frequent rest breaks in cooler, shaded areas.
 If possible, try to rest in an air-conditioned environment.
 During this time, catch your breath, escape the sun’s oppressive rays, and drink water—the next step to preventing heat illness.